 Indian Electricity Grid.
 One night in July 2012, a skewed electricity supply-demand profile developed when the northern grid drew a tremendous amount of power from the western and eastern grids.
 Following a series of circuit breakers tripping by virtue of under-frequency protection, the entire NEW (northern-eastern-western) grid collapsed due to the absence of islanding mechanisms.
 While the grid was reactivated after over 8 hours, similar conditions in the following day caused the grid to fail again.
 However, the restoration effort concluded almost 24 hours after the occurrence of the latter incident.

 Intel.
 A scripting bug caused the generation of the divider logic in the Pentium to very occasionally produce incorrect results.
-The bug wasn’t caught in testing because of an incorrect assumption in a proof of correctness.
+The bug wasn't caught in testing because of an incorrect assumption in a proof of correctness.
 (See the Wikipedia article on 1994 FDIV bug for more information.)

 Joyent.
 Operations on Manta were blocked because a lock couldn't be obtained on their PostgreSQL metadata servers.
 This was due to a combination of PostgreSQL's transaction wraparound maintenance taking a lock on something, and a Joyent query that unnecessarily tried to take a global lock.